Last Updated: January 6, 2025

 One evening, at dinner at the Columbia Restaurant, the oldest restaurant in Florida in Ybor City, one manager said, “I don’t understand what is important or new about project management.
 Every project we do, we finish on time and budget.”

-The catchphrase “I feel the need, the need for speed” in the 1986 movie Top Gun is one reason why, along with cheaper and better, many companies have adopted project management practices.
-“Without sacrificing quality and cost, how can we get to market faster?” is a question many ask.
+The catchphrase “I feel the need, the need for speed” from the 1986 movie Top Gun is one reason many companies have adopted project management practices.
+These practices are also cheaper and better.
+Many ask, “Without sacrificing quality and cost, how can we get to market faster?”

 Just faster, sacrificing cost or quality doesn’t work.
 Being better but slower and more costly doesn’t work; we need all three.

-People will always claim better, faster, cheaper, can’t be done.
-Some industries periodically stage events to demonstrate faster, better, and cheaper.
+People will always claim better, faster, cheaper, can’t be done—some industries periodically stage publicity events to demonstrate faster, better, and cheaper.

 Sometimes, you must prove that something can be done better, faster, and cheaper.